-Abraham's Old Town or Pilaklikaha is a multicomponent site in Sumter County.
-The site includes a ceramic period occupation (Pasco and Sand-Tempered Plain) and possibly a preceramic component.
-The site's significance is its identification as Pilaklikaha, a town inhabited by Black Seminole Indians during the early 1800s.
-The collection includes lithics, ceramics (both European and Seminole), glass beads, trade pipe fragments, bottle glass, brick, cut nails and other metal fragments recovered during excavations from 1998-2001 by Terry Weik.
+Abraham’s Old Town is a multicomponent site in Sumter County.
+The site’s significance is its identification as Pilaklikaha, a town inhabited by Black Seminole Indians during the early 1800s.
+It was excavated by Terrance Weik 1998-2001.
+The collection includes lithics, ceramics (both European and Seminole), glass beads, trade pipe fragments, bottle glass, brick, cut nails, and other metal fragments Some evidence of pre-Columbian occupation was also present.
+Learn more

 Aucilla River Prehistory Project

 The collection contains prehistoric lithic, bone and mammoth ivory tools, ceramics, historic materials, plant remains, and Pleistocene and Holocene fossils from assorted sites along the Aucilla River.
 Notable items in this collection include the fossilized bones of Pleistocene animals exhibiting butcher and cut marks, numerous stone Paleoindian projectile points, and carved ivory shafts.
 Online gallery of ivory artifacts coming soon.
 Learn more